DXHeroes/knowledge-base-content/practices/sunk cost.md

 iterate and fail fast
 agile methodologies like retrospectives do better than traditional Waterfall methods due to faster time to market delivery.
-Luckily, development can be avoided from the beginning as long as thorough research and validation is done prior to it validate frequently with stakeholders validating with users, investors, potential customers, and other stakeholders is essential to learn as much information as possible to make the right decision. stop and reevaluate other options when knees deep in problems, in order to avoid the Sunk cost fallacy, one should look for other alternative options and evaluate their future potential (ignoring the sunk cost) keep in mind it happens to everyone
+Luckily, development can be avoided from the beginning as long as thorough research and validation is done prior to it validate frequently with stakeholders
+Validating with users, investors, potential customers, and other stakeholders is essential to learn as much information as possible to make the right decision. stop and reevaluate other options when knees deep in problems, in order to avoid the Sunk cost fallacy, one should look for other alternative options and evaluate their future potential (ignoring the sunk cost) keep in mind it happens to everyone